ACADEMIC INTEGRITY AND IMPROVEMENT

 By recognizing the quality of postsecondary institutions and their programs, accreditation builds confidence in the higher-education community and the constituencies of each school.
 A college’s accreditation helps other colleges, students, their parents, and their potential employers assess the quality of the college and its programs.
 In order for a student to receive federal financial aid, the college must be accredited by an agency recognized by the U.S. Department of Education.

 CollegeAmerica is accredited by the Accrediting Commission of Career Schools and Colleges (ACCSC).
-The Accrediting Commission of Career Schools and Colleges (ACCSC) is a recognized accrediting agency by the U.S. Department of Education.
+The ACCSC is an accrediting agency recognized by the U.S. Department of Education.

 The rigorous standards of our accreditation let you know that you’ve chosen an institution and a degree program that delivers on the promise of a quality, career-focused education.